dermawas/Mikrotik-TelegramCommandParser/README.md

 │   ├── TG_Poll.rsc

-│   ├── TG_Step2_FetchNew.rsc
+│   ├── TG_Step2_FetchNew.rsc (Fill in the field with your own <botToken>)

-│   └── TG_Step3_RunCommand.rsc
+│   └── TG_Step3_RunCommand.rsc (Fill in the field with your own <chatID>

-│   ├── BlockPCMultimedia.rsc
+│   ├── BlockPCMultimedia.rsc (Sample Block Script, copy & modify as necessary)

-│   ├── UnblockPCMUltimedia.rsc
+│   ├── UnblockPCMUltimedia.rsc (Sample Unblock Script, copy & modify as necessary)

-│   ├── TGBotSenderScript.rsc
+│   ├── TGBotSenderScript.rsc (Fill in with your telegram <botToken> & <chatID>)

 │